 top of page

-He is artistic director of the Beijing-based AIR contemporary music collective.
-He regularly publishes writing on new music through AIR; other writing is published through SWR and Perspectives of New Music.
+Also active in new music administration and curation, he is artistic director of the Beijing-based AIR contemporary music collective.
+He regularly publishes educational writing and media on new and/or Chinese music through AIR; other writing is published through SWR and Perspectives of New Music.

 (see "info - files" for downloadable bio and CV)